 Calvi has excellent facilities for super yachts and exudes French Riviera-style with chic waterside restaurants on Quai Landry.
 Take the time to wander the narrow cobble stoned alleyways of the town and visit the dominating citadel.
-For day trips ashore, the village of Sant’ Antonino inland between Calvi and L’Ile Rousse is a pleasant perched village – we recommend a cool drink at ‘I Scalini’, a restaurant with amazing rooftop terrace with wide-reaching views over the countryside and coast.
+For day trips ashore, the village of Sant’ Antonino inland between Calvi and L’Ile Rousse is a pleasant perched village.
+We recommend a cool drink at ‘I Scalini’, a restaurant with an amazing rooftop terrace with wide-reaching views over the countryside and coast.

 Port Tino Rossi ensures Ajaccio is a busy yacht charter destination with charterers attracted by historic sites and a thriving café scene.
 As the birth place of Napoléon Bonaparte, there’s plenty of history to absorb.
 As well as some excellent beaches to lounge at such as the Iles Sanguinaires or the less touristy southern shore of the Gulf of Ajaccio where you can laze at Isolella.

 Thriving Bastia is a commercial centre for Corsica and a popular starting point for Corsican yacht itineraries.
 Terra Vecchia, the old quarter of Bastia, has atmospheric cobblestoned alleyways and some ornate churches such as Église Saint-Jean-Baptiste.

 Terra Nova is the citadel zone with the restored Governor’s Palace housing the Municipal Museum and pleasant Jardin Romieu.
 The old port is a mix of traditional boats and yachts and comes alive on warm evenings.
 Walk along Quai des Martyrs de la Liberation for the best views of the harbour and stop at a waterfront bar for a cold Pietra, the local beer made from malt and chestnut flour.